Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Applications

 We consider an aperiodic box of side $80\, \Mpch$, and place a straight cylindrical filament of length $l_f=50 \, \Mpch$ and radius $r_f=1 \, \Mpch$.
-The filament concentration is $c_f=30$, and its velocity profiles are the same as those used for the default filament.
+The filament concentration is $c_f=30$, and its velocity profiles are the same as those used for the fiducial filament.
 An NFW halo is placed at each end of the filament; the radii ($R_{200c}$) and concentrations of the two halos are $R_1=0.6 \, \Mpch, \, R_2=0.
 4 \, \Mpch$ and $c_1=5, \, c_2=8$ respectively.
 The halo outskirts are chosen to have a power law density profile $\rho_{2h} \propto \rsp^{-3}$, and the normalization is chosen such that the densities of the NFW halo and the halo outskirts match at the halo boundary.
 The velocity dispersion in the halo outskirts is assumed to be isotropic, and matches that of the background, with 1D velocity dispersion of $300\, \kms$.
 The mean tangential velocity in the halo outskirts is assumed to vanish, and the mean radial infall is modelled using $\langle v_r \rangle =-D/ \chi$, with $D_1=500 \, \kms, \, D_2=400\, \kms$, and $\chi$ is the value of $\rsp$ in units of radius of the respective halo.
-Note that here our main goal is just to illustrate qualitatively how \filgen\ and \filapt\ can be used to study RSD in filaments, and the choice of profiles is not very important.
-The filament profiles are estimated taking a spine that starts and ends at the outer boundary of the halo outskirts, so that the halos and their outskirts would be excluded from the profiles in real space.
+Although in reality, the halo outskirts will not be radially symmetric and simple, here our main goal is just to illustrate qualitatively how \filgen\ and \filapt\ can be used to study RSD in filaments, and the choice of profiles is not very important.
+The filament profiles are estimated by taking a spine that starts and ends at the outer boundary of the halo outskirts, so that the halos and their outskirts would be excluded from the profiles in real space.

 The straight filament axis is taken to be along the $z$-direction.
 We consider two cases, one where the line of sight is along the $z$-axis and the other where it is along the $x$-axis.
 Let the Cartesian coordinate along the line of sight be represented by $\alpha$ ($\alpha=z, x$ in the two cases, respectively).
 The positions of the particles along the line of sight will get distorted, and are given by: